c410-f3r/wtx/wtx-docs/src/time/README.md

 # Time

 Provides basic primitives to work with time-related operations.
-At the current time only UTC timezones are supported.

 * `Time`: Clock time with nanosecond precision.
 * `Date`: Proleptic Gregorian calendar.
 Can represent years from -32767 to +32767.